Housing FAQs

 Where can I do my laundry?

 Laundry facilities are located in the basement or first floor of each residence hall, and in the DTAV Community Center for those who live in DTAV or Patch.
-Residents receive free laundry.
-When these are depleted, the system reverts to Black Bear Bucks that the student and/or family can load through the Online MaineCard Office.
-Learn more about laundry and other amenities.
-Back to top of page
+Laundry is free for residents living in the residence halls during the academic year.
+Learn more about laundry and other amenities at UMaine.

 How’s the WiFi?